-Implementation Costs Incurred in Cloud Computing Arrangements

-For cloud computing arrangements that are a service contract, the Company capitalizes certain implementation costs incurred, including employee costs and third-party costs, during the application development stage, and expenses costs as incurred during the preliminary project and post-implementation stages.
+Implementation Costs Incurred in Cloud Computing Arrangements expenses costs as incurred during the preliminary project and post-implementation stages.
 Capitalized implementation costs are expensed on a straight-line basis over the estimated useful life.
 Capitalized amounts related to such arrangements are recorded within prepaid expenses and other current assets and within cloud computing software, net in the consolidated balance sheets and amortized to selling, general and administrative expenses in the consolidated statement of operations.